Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Data-driven dimension reduction and dynamic modeling

+Fig. \ref{Re13d5_allsym} shows the state-space projection of four symmetry-related relative periodic orbits (RPOs) at $\Rey=13.5$ into the subspace $(\hat{\omega}_R(0, 1),\hat{\omega}_I(0, 1),\hat{\omega}_I(0, 2))$, where the different colors give the indicator for the octant in which that data point lies.
+Notice that each section of the different RPOs can be uniquely identified by $\mathcal{I}$.
+Fig. \ref{chart_blowup}(a) shows the same, for a chaotic trajectory at $\text{Re}=14.4$.

-To address this issue we use the concept of charts and atlases that is fundamental to the study of manifolds \cite{lee2013smooth}, in a way that is closely related to that of Floryan \& Graham \citep{floryan2021charts}.
-An atlas for a manifold is a collection of patches, each of which must overlap with its neighbors, that are called charts.
-In each chart, a local coordinate representation can be found, and for each pair of overlapping charts, a transition map takes coordinates in one chart to those in the neighboring one -- with this coordinate tranformation there are no discontinuities.
-To use this formalism in the present case requires us to expand the fundamental domain so that it overlaps with its neighbors, so the fundamental chart is simply the fundamental domain, comprised of ``interior points" plus the overlap region (``exterior points"), and there are seven other charts, each generated by the symmetry operation acting on the fundamental chart including the overlap regions.
-We choose a coordinate representation for all charts that corresponds to that for the fundamental chart, and for a trajectory that leaves the fundamental domain with e.g. $\ind=4$ and reenters with $\ind=6$, the transition map is the function that moves the point in the fundamental chart from the ``exit" of the $\ind=4$ chart to the ``entrance" of the $\ind=6$ chart.
+As we see in Figures \ref{Re13d5_allsym} and \ref{chart_blowup}(a), a trajectory of the dynamics may pass through several or even all of these octants.
+To handle the transitions between these regions, we use the concept of charts and atlases that is fundamental to the study of manifolds \cite{lee2013smooth}, in a way that is closely related to that of Floryan \& Graham \citep{floryan2021charts}.
+An atlas for a manifold is a collection of regions of the manifold, each of which must overlap with its neighbors, that are called charts.
+In each chart, a local coordinate representation can be found, and for each pair of overlapping charts, a transition map takes coordinates in one chart to those in the neighboring one -- with this coordinate transformation there are no discontinuities.
+Note that one can define an atlas of charts on both the ambient state space $\reals^N$ and on the invariant manifold $\IM$ of the dynamics.
+(The phase variable can be taken to be an additional coordinate for either the ambient state space or the invariant manifold.)
+The fundamental chart for $\IM$ is just the portion of $\IM$ in the fundamental chart of the ambient space, and it is related to the other charts via the indicators $\mathcal{I}$.
+In this section we focus on the ambient space.